ga-wdi-boston/js-basics-1-assessment/README.md

 weather = "sunny";
 weather === "sunny";
 ```
 What are the values of these expressions?
 Explain your answers.

+line 60: undefined - the variable has been declared but not defined
+line 61: "sunny" - the variable has been assigned to string "sunny"
+line 62: true - the variable is tested for equality against the string "sunny", which it is equal to, so it resolves to True.

 ## Question 5